 How to calculate a cable size

-If you’re not an electrician and just want to figure out what size cable you need, here’s a simplified step-by-step guide:
+If you’re not an electrician and just want to figure out what size cable you need, here’s a simplified step-by-step guide to help you pick the perfect cable for you.

 Step 1: Figure out the power of what you’re plugging in